 Pro tip: The FBI would not freeze you out of your computer or demand payment for illegal activity.
 If they suspected you of piracy, child pornography, or other cybercrimes, they would go through the appropriate legal channels.

 This is the truly nasty stuff.
 These are the guys who snatch up your files and encrypt them, demanding payment in order to decrypt and redeliver.
 The reason why this type of ransomware is so dangerous is because once cybercriminals get ahold of your files, no security software or system restore can return them to you.
 Unless you pay the ransom—they’re gone.
-And even if you do, there’s no guarantee you can get those files back.
+And even if you do pay up, there’s no guarantee the cybercriminals will give you those files back.

 Next, as much as it may pain you, you need to create secure backups of your data on a regular basis.
 You can purchase USBs or an external hard drive where you can save new or updated files—just be sure to physically disconnect the devices from your computer after backing up, otherwise they can become infected with ransomware, too.
 Cloud storage is another option, but we recommend using a server with high-level encryption and multiple-factor authentication.